To Outsource or to Offshore?

 What makes one better than the other?

-Each one of these comes with their own traits that separate them from the other.
+Each one of these comes with its own traits that separate them from the other.
 These are also traits that people often confuse the two items with.

 It is also ideal to outsource certain processes that your company doesn’t specialize in.
 The idea of having a third-party service provider is that they have their own specialization on the production or process that your company will source out from them.